schizoidnightmares/absurdrealms.com/compendium/events/genesis.md

 914 million–10,001 BW
 {: .cap}

-Late Genesis was the last period of Genesis.
+Late Genesis (LG) was the last period of Genesis.

 ### 739 million BW